jadnohra/tag_export/README.md

 28 | A Geometric Approach to Differential Forms | [bachman], version, .pdf, fubini 29 | A Geometric Approach to Differential Forms | diff-form, orientation, [bachman], geom, fig, [GADF], .pdf 30 | A Geometry of Approximation, Rough Set Theory, Logic, Algebra and Topology of Conceptual Patterns | algebra, unif, approximation, logic, alt, .pdf, rough, topology
-31 | A Glossary for Biological Information Theory and the Delila System | glossary, IT, disambig, survey, .pdf, in-englihs 32 | A Graduate Introduction to Numerical Methods From the Viewpoint of Backward Error Analysis | 2013, numerical, .pdf, book 33 | A Guide to Distribution Theory and Fourrier Transforms | generalised, ft, [strichartz], .djvu, sensors:kalman:distribution, distribution, pde, history
+31 | A Glossary for Biological Information Theory and the Delila System | glossary, IT, survey, .pdf, in-englihs 32 | A Graduate Introduction to Numerical Methods From the Viewpoint of Backward Error Analysis | 2013, numerical, .pdf, book 33 | A Guide to Distribution Theory and Fourrier Transforms | generalised, ft, [strichartz], .djvu, sensors:kalman:distribution, distribution, pde, history
 34 | A History of the Calculus of Variations from the 17th through the 19th Century | variational, .pdf, math, history